moj-analytical-services/writing_functions_in_r/README.md

 [README](https://github.com/moj-analytical-services/writing_functions_in_r)
 open as a reference.

-The training repo is set up with a `renv` lock.file that includes all the packages and package versions you will need for this course.
-Please make sure you pull the latest version of the `main` branch and run `renv::restore()` before starting!
+The training repo is set up with a DESCRIPTION file for more flexible package management with attendees/trainers potentially using different version of R. To install the required packages:

+- Run install.packages(“renv”)
+- Run renv::install() to install the packages declared in the DESCRIPTION file.

 ------------------------------------------------------------------------